What can I expect from a Reflexology session?

 As a rough guide :

-For chronic/long term conditions once every week or every 2 weeks
+For chronic/long term conditions the key is regularity, once every month or every 2 weeks

-For acute conditions (eg bringing on labour) could be daily or every few days for that period of time
+For acute conditions could be daily or every few days for that period of time

-Once a month or less frequently can work for some people if they just feel a bit imbalanced or stressed
+Less than once a month can work for some people if they just feel a bit imbalanced or stressed

 Once off treatments are really enjoyable as well!